TUSKER'S ORIGIN STORY

 AN ATLAS AND A DREAM

-Ten years later, in Los Angeles, a 23-year-old Eddie Frank had been building a career as a photographer.
-One day he was enjoying a beer at his local pub with some friends and the chatter around the table drifted to adventure.
-Eddie shared his childhood dream of leading an expedition across Africa.
-His friends laughed and said he’d never do it.
-That was the spark, and it was all he needed.
-He went home, dug out his grandfather’s atlas and got to work.
+Ten years later, in the gritty city of Los Angeles, a young man of 23, Eddie was building a career as a photographer.
+One fateful day, while sipping a cold beer with friends at his local pub, the conversation turned to adventure.
+And, with a glint of defiance in his eye, Eddie shared his dream of driving across Africa.
+His friends laughed, and said he'd never do it.
+But little did they know, that glint of defiance would be the very thing to fire up his dream once more.
+He went home, dug out his grandfather's atlas, and got to work.

 TUSKER IS BORN